How to be your own Valentine—without the chocolate-coated calories

 5. Let go of some of the static in your life.
 Do you really need to hear it every time an email lands in your inbox?
 Turn off as many of those noisy alerts as you can on your phone and your computer and experience the joy of not being pulled off-task every time somebody else has a different agenda for you (that’s what emails are, aren’t they?).

 6. Do something that makes you smile every day.
 Figure out what it is and make it routine.
-If you haven’t had your smile fix already today, go find it now.
+If you haven’t had your smile fix already today, go get it now.
 You’ll get bonus points and smiles if you are able to share what lit you up with somebody else.

 7. Get a helper’s high.
 Did you know that there is such thing as a helper’s high and that altruism can actually reduce stress?
 Doing something kind for others makes us happier and although being of service is important, there are countless little ways to make a difference.
 Try spreading a little magic by setting the goal of giving at least one unexpected compliment, appreciation, or random act of kindness every day.
 Feel the glow of watching others light up and seeing them feel lighter.

 8. Recalibrate.
 Humans tend to see and notice what we are looking for.
 If you are endlessly focused on your perpetual to-do list, you may find that you are always feeling a bit overwhelmed and behind.
 Create a better mood and a brighter mindset by looking in the other direction.
 Collect “things that went well today.”
 Start listing three things a day.
 They might be hard to find at first, but as your brain gets used to looking for them, you’ll probably start seeing them all over the place.

 9. Sing yourself silly.
 Music can shift your mood without you having to lift a finger.
 Create a playlist that perks you up or relaxes you or a playlist that makes you happy.
 Apply liberally.